watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 The scripts and some of the code in this repository rely on having [Node.js](https://nodejs.org/en/download/) installed but not all the custom service desks do if run on their own.
 Some of the example code may be copied into your own application without needing NodeJS.
 Refer to each service desk for more specific dependencies.

-## API Architecture

-Web chat provides a public API that can be implemented by custom code that will enable web chat to communicate with a service desk in a manner where the communication is integrated into the web chat visual experience.
-The API provides functions such as `startChat` to let the SD know what a chat should start and `sendMessageToAgent` to send a message from the user to an agent.
-In addition, web chat provides a callback API that allows the SD to talk back to web chat.
-This includes functions like `agendJoined` to let web chat know when an agent has joined the chat and `sendMessageToUser` when the agent has sent a message to be displayed to the user.

-See [./docs/API.md](./docs/API.md) for the detailed API documentation, and [./docs/STEPS.md](./docs/STEPS.md) for a recommended sequence of steps for building an integration.

-### Communicating from the web chat to your service desk

-The `serviceDeskFactory` configuration setting expects a factory that returns an object of functions or a class.
-These functions and the properties passed to the factory are defined in [./src/types/serviceDesk.ts](./src/types/serviceDesk.ts).
-The web chat will call these functions as needed to communicate with your service desk code.

-### Communicating from your service desk to web chat

-One of the items passed into the factory is a callback object.
-These callbacks are defined in [./src/types/serviceDeskCallback.ts](./src/types/serviceDeskCallback.ts).
-These are the functions you will call inside your service desk code to communicate information back to the web chat.

-### Displaying the chat history to your human agent ("agent app")
+## Displaying the chat history to your human agent ("agent app")

 Watson Assistant will pass configuration needed to display a chat history widget in your live agent application interface.
 This agent application will contain a copy of the conversation your customer had with Watson Assistant for your live agent to be able to view.
-Visit ['./docs/AGENT_APP.md'](./docs/AGENT_APP.md) to learn more.
+Visit [the agent app documentation](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=service-desks-custom-sd#agent-app) to learn more.

 ## Development